rhafer/openstack-db-migration-presentation/markdown/30-psgql2mysql.md

 Note:
 * Ceilometer needs high precision timestamps
-* Older MySQL releases didn't have support of that
+* Older MySQL releases don't support that
 * Ceilometer is working around that by implementing a TypeDecorator for DateTime type and mapping that to a DECIMAL in MySQL
 * For PostgreSQL it's just using the available high precision timestamps
 * psql2mysql needs to use the same approach (luckily we're using python and SQLalchemy, so we could just "borrow" the code)
-* During the migration the tool compares the source and target types of the table columns, when source == "timestampe" and target == "decimal" the TypeDecorator is installed and values will be converted on the fly
+* During the migration the tool compares the source and target types of the table columns, when source == "timestamp" and target == "decimal" the TypeDecorator is installed and values will be converted on the fly